GateHouseMedia/hurricane-tools/README.md

 > W PALM BEACH 64 X X( X) X( X) X( X) 13(13) 30(43) 10(53)

+**windnames-for-all.ipynb** is a derivative of windprobabilities, which checks for active storms and automatically generates an HTML version of the wind probabilities file in something that's somewhat more understandable than the official godawful mess.
+This is intended to be used as a cron job, an automatically scheduled thing.
+It's been stable.

 **animatedorian.sh** -- Another simple example that stacks GIFs saved by *getspaghetti* into an animated GIF.
 You'd need the common tool [ImageMagick](https://imagemagick.org/) for the actual processing.
 See the code for examples on how to build your own.